williamcaban/openstack-lab/multinode/manual/README.md

 MANUAL LAB CONFIG (WORK IN PROGRESS)
 ====================================

 This lab will guide the student during a manual configuration of the OpenStack Lab environment.
+This OpenStack deployment may resemble a simple IaaS Proof-of-Concept.

 Minimum Specs
 -------------